-Saalhof is the only place in this part of West-Friesland where home-made wine is grown in accordance with organic guidelines.
-Dutch wine has a slightly lower alcohol percentage than foreign wines but other than that, there is no significant difference.
-Saalhof produces white, red, pink and sparkling wine.
-The latter is justifiably called ‘The Miracle of West-Friesland'.
-Ada: “We don't feel like quitting at all.
-We are never bored.
-People visit us from all over the world.
+Saalhof is the only place in this part of West Friesland where homemade wine is grown according to organic guidelines.
+Dutch wine has a slightly lower percentage of alcohol than foreign wine, but apart from that there is no difference.
+Saalhof produces white, red, rosé and sparkling wine.
+The latter is aptly named 'The Miracle of West Friesland'.
+Ada: “We don't feel like stopping at all, as we never get bored.
+We receive visitors from all over the world.

 As long as we’re healthy, we’ll continue to make plans.
 Like most West Frisians, we’re hardworking people and love the outdoor life.
 We couldn’t imagine living in an apartment!
 In fact, we’d still like to walk to Rome: who knows what new ideas we’ll get! ”

 Visitors to Saalhof come not only for the vineyard, but also for the surrounding area.
 The West Frisian region is famous for its authentic Dutch landscape, typical ribbon settlements and its beautiful heritage farmhouses.
 The abundance of cycling routes makes this the ideal base for exploring the area.